-When describing Block and Inline layout I mentioned that while the CSS 2.1 specification which details how normal flow behaves assumes a horizontal writing mode, these properties should work in the same way in a vertical writing mode.
-In this guide, we will look at how flow layout behaves when used with different document writing modes.
+The CSS 2.1 specification, which details how normal flow behaves, assumes a horizontal writing mode.
+Layout properties should work in the same way in vertical writing modes.
+In this guide, we look at how flow layout behaves when used with different document writing modes.

-This is not a comprehensive guide to the use of writing modes in CSS, the aim here is to document the areas where flow layout interacts with writing modes in ways that you may not have anticipated.
-The external resources and see also sections of this document will point you to more resources for writing modes.
+This is not a comprehensive guide to the use of writing modes in CSS, the aim here is to document the areas where flow layout interacts with writing modes in possibly unanticipated ways.
+The See also section provides links to more writing modes resources.

-The CSS Writing Modes Level 3 Specification is where we look to understand the impact a change to the writing mode of the document has on flow layout.
-In the introduction to writing modes the specification says,
+The CSS Writing Modes Level 3 Specification defines the impact a change the document writing mode has on flow layout.
+In the writing modes introduction, the specification says,

-The specification then goes on to define the inline base direction as the direction in which content is ordered on a line, this defines the start and end of the inline direction.
-The start is where sentences start, and the end is where a line of text ends before it would begin to wrap onto a new line.
+The specification defines the inline base direction as the direction in which content is ordered on a line.
+This defines the start and end of the inline direction.
+The start is where sentences start and the end is where a line of text ends before it would begin to wrap onto a new line.

 vertical-lr then you can set

-writing-mode: vertical-lr on the element and this will change the direction of the blocks and therefore also the inline direction.
+writing-mode: vertical-lr on the element and this will change the direction of the blocks and therefore the inline direction as well.

-While certain languages will use a particular writing mode or text direction, we can also use these properties for creative effect, for example to run a heading vertically.
+While certain languages will use a particular writing mode or text direction, we can also use these properties for creative effect, such as running a heading vertically.

 vertical-lr.
 These values control the direction that blocks flow on the page.
 The initial value is

-horizontal-tb which is a top to bottom block flow direction, with a horizontal inline direction.
-Left to right languages such as English and Right to left languages such as Arabic are all horizontal-tb.
+horizontal-tb, which is a top to bottom block flow direction with a horizontal inline direction.
+Left to right languages, such as English, and Right to left languages, such as Arabic, are all

 The following example shows blocks using